 Interventions that take away the cause of the erosion / flooding and related hazards

-Interventions to counteract the erosion / flooding and related hazards
+Interventions to counteract the erosion / flooding dynamics and its related hazards

-Interventions to alleviate the of coastal erosion / flooding and related hazards
+Interventions to alleviate the impacts of coastal erosion / flooding and its related hazards

 For all interventions it is necessary to know the causes of erosion / flooding and other negative effects of sea level rise and storms, etc. on the coast (see background and context section and annex 3.
 Besides that, UN-Habitat works with top-experts from the water sector, including from Arcadis, Deltares and Delta Alliance and the Abidjan conventions internationally and Delta arms and universities locally.